Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 ---
-title: Azure Management libraries for Java usage concepts and patterns
+title: Azure management libraries for Java developer's guide
-description:
+description: Patterns and concepts for using the Java management libraries for Java to manage your cloud resources in Azure.
 keywords: Azure, Java, SDK, API, Maven, Gradle, authentication, active directory, service principal
 author: rloutlaw
 ms.author: routlaw